These Days (Jackson Browne song): Renewed visibility

 Given this new attention, Browne began playing "These Days" in concert on a regular basis, but on acoustic guitar and in a new style.
 He now started with the fingerpicking guitar part but continued in a technique and feel that falls between the Nico and Browne recordings.
 He said "And now I've learned how to play the Nico version, which we sort of made up for her.
 [Imitates Nico's version] Fabulous you know..."
 It was included on Browne's 2005 live album Solo Acoustic, Vol. 1, including a humorous spoken introduction about the origins of the song.
-Another arrangement was constructed for his 2006 tour of Spain with Lindley and percussionist Tino di Geraldo and captured on the 2010 live album Love Is Strange: En Vivo Con Tino.
-A Spanish-accented vocal from guest singer Luz Casal was set against Browne's acoustic guitar, Lindley's violin, and di Geraldo's cajón; Allmusic stated that the result "makes an already beautiful song exquisite".
+Another arrangement was constructed for his 2006 tour of Spain with David Lindley and percussionist Tino di Geraldo and captured on the 2010 live album Love Is Strange: En Vivo Con Tino.
+A Spanish-accented vocal from guest singer Luz Casal was set against Browne's acoustic guitar, Lindley's violin, and di Geraldo's cajón; AllMusic stated that the result "makes an already beautiful song exquisite".

 The Allman Brothers Band included the song for the first time in their concerts, featuring it on their March 2005 Beacon Theatre run of shows with Gregg Allman and Warren Haynes both playing acoustic guitar and sharing dual vocals.

-Browne and Allman sang "These Days" together on January 10, 2014, at Atlanta's Fox Theatre at the All My Friends: Celebrating The Songs & Voice Of Gregg Allman tribute concert and subsequent CD and DVD release.
+Browne and Allman sang "These Days" together on January 10, 2014, at Atlanta's Fox Theatre at the All My Friends: Celebrating The Songs & Voice of Gregg Allman tribute concert and subsequent CD and DVD release.
 The pair followed with a duet of Allman's classic "Melissa."

 On October 9, 2014, Browne joined Blake Mills onstage at the World Cafe in Philadelphia to perform "These Days."
 The two were joined by Mills' tour band as well as his opener, yMusic.
 Mills admitted to having played the song at his high school graduation, citing Browne as an early influence and now-frequent collaborator.